kthadikaran/amazon-webservices/CloudFormation/Readme.md

 Let’s say for example that you want to delete a deployed application.
 This app uses S3 for storing its object and RDS as its database, and you want to keep a copy of this resource as your reference.
 You may want to update its stack and add DeletionPolicy: Retain for S3 and DeletionPolicy: Snapshot for RDS before deleting it.

 ### UpdatePolicy

+Use the UpdatePolicy attribute to specify how AWS CloudFormation handles updates to the following resources:

+AWS::AutoScaling::AutoScalingGroup,
+AWS::ElastiCache::ReplicationGroup
+AWS::Elasticsearch::Domain
+AWS::Lambda::Alias

+### UpdateReplacePolicy attribute:

+Use the UpdateReplacePolicy attribute to retain or (in some cases) backup the existing physical instance of a resource when it is replaced during a stack update operation.

+# Authorization and Access Control
+You can use IAM with AWS CloudFormation to control what users can do with AWS CloudFormation, such as whether they can view stack templates, create stacks, or delete stacks.

+In addition to AWS CloudFormation actions, you can manage what AWS services and resources are available to each user.

+That way, you can control which resources users can access when they use AWS CloudFormation.

+For example, you can specify which users can create Amazon EC2 instances, terminate database instances, or update VPCs.
+Those same permissions are applied anytime they use AWS CloudFormation to do those actions.